The Importance of Learning Proper Table Manners

 - RSVP promptly and explain any food restrictions or concerns

 - Eat with your mouth closed

 - While not explained in detail above, discretion is the better part of valor.
 Do know it is never appropriate to post pictures of the event on social media without the express permission of both the host and the person or person(s) in the picture.

 Don’t expect to eat a full meal.
 At informal parties, olives, nuts, small pieces of cheese, meats, crudite and finger-sized desserts may be eaten with the hands.
-Ensure to grab a napkin and never lick your fingers, that would be a faux pas.
+Ensure to grab a napkin and never lick your fingers that would be a faux pas.

 If utensils or forks are provided, use them even if the food is “finger food” because the rules of civility in the West require us to shake hands with people we’ve either just met or whom we’ve not seen in a long while.
-Who really wants to shake the hand with olive juice, pork fat and salt all over it?
+Who wants to shake the hand with olive juice, pork fat, and salt all over it?

 Do your best to mingle and make light conversation with everyone.
 Do not talk excessively loud.
 Give others equal opportunities for conversation.

-Prior to leaving the event, always find your host and thank him, personally.
+Before leaving the event, always find your host and thank him, personally.